Wine Tasting in Temecula: The Perfect Day Trip Itinerary

 In Temecula, you can have a true wine tasting experience, but also enjoy the area’s great food and beautiful scenery.
-It’s a very unique place in Southern California, and the perfect complement to longer trips to San Diego, Los Angeles, or Palm Springs.
+It’s a very unique place in Southern California, and the perfect complement to longer trips to a 3 day San Diego itinerary, a Los Angeles 2 day itinerary, or Palm Springs.

 If You’re Looking for More Wine Tasting Destinations in California